All photos by Rebecca Smeyne unless otherwise indicated

 Alig wound up spending extended stretches in solitary confinement because he kept failing his drug tests.
 "Going through withdrawals in solitary was crazy," he said.
 "It broke me a couple of times."
 To try and get out, he'd hurt himself in front of the officers: "My arms were all cut up," he recalled.
-"I swallowed toilet paper, I banged my head against the wall, I swallowed a battery, and took 120 tablets of Tylenol.
+"I swallowed toilet cleaner, I banged my head against the wall, I swallowed a battery, and took 120 tablets of Tylenol.
 It was the first time in my life that I experienced pure hopelessness—and it gave me more reason to use drugs."

 Today, he said he's a staunch believer that the punishment should be abolished for non-violent inmates.
 In fact, he told me that two weeks before, he'd gone to the Department of Corrections to give a speech on the subject, and received a standing ovation.